 At first, I just merged the Laravel branch 7.0 into our 5.1 app.
 This led to a lot of merge conflicts that needed fixing.
 It was not a good move because we had mutated the original Laravel folder structure soo much that there were a lot of things that needed changing and new files the new version brought that we wouldn’t need.

-With this, I got to see all the different changes that were made file by file and this allowed me to know what the change was for and how to reflect that in our own codebase.
+With this, I got to see all the different changes that were made file by file and this allowed me to know what the change was for and how to translate that into our codebase.
 Sometimes this was a simple copy and paste, other times it was a rewrite to reflect what the improvement was for but then I couldn’t just copy and paste it.

-Once that was done I run composer to pull in all the other updated dependencies then run through my tests.
+Once that was done I ran composer to pull in all the other updated dependencies and then run through my tests.

 What about Deprecated packages?

-There were also times where I found out that a package we relied on had been deprecated and not available for later versions of Laravel, in this case, I forkedthe original package made any required updates, and reference the forked repo in the composer file, I have currently started to replace these packages with newer ones as well but during the upgrade, the goal was to get everything working as is.
+There were also times when I found out that a package we relied on had been deprecated and not available for later versions of Laravel, in this case, I forked the original package and made any required updates, then referenced the forked repo in the composer file.
+I have currently started to replace these packages with newer ones as well but during the upgrade, the goal was to get everything working as is.